pietracorvo/superconductor/README.md

   - calculation of dEneuP (energy change for variation with +dG) and dEneuN (energy change for variation with -dG) for every node
   - search for smallest energy and apply variation
 - **plotter.m**
-is a wrapper for plotterfunction.m which build ready-to-publish plots of currents, fields, etc.
+is a wrapper for plotterfunction.m which builds ready-to-publish plots of currents, fields, etc.

 The 3 scripts are bulit in modular style.
 The script iterate_G.m (which does the time consuming energy minimization process) can always be stopped and restarted seperately.